 - Jones MB.
 Borderline ovarian tumors: current concepts for prognostic factors and clinical management.
 Clin Obstet Gynecol 2006; 49:517.

-- Pecorelli S, Odicino F, Maisonneuve P, et al. FIGO annual report of the results of treatment in gynaecological cancer.
+- Pecorelli, S, Odicino, et al. FIGO annual report of the results of treatment in gynaecological cancer.
 Carcinoma of the ovary.
 J Epidemiol Biostat 1998; 3:75.